Six Sigma: Certification

 General Electric and Motorola developed certification programs as part of their Six Sigma implementation.
 Following this approach, many organizations in the 1990s started offering Six Sigma certifications to their employees.
 In 2008 Motorola University later co-developed with Vative and the Lean Six Sigma Society of Professionals a set of comparable certification standards for Lean Certification.
 Criteria for Green Belt and Black Belt certification vary; some companies simply require participation in a course and a Six Sigma project.
 There is no standard certification body, and different certifications are offered by various quality associations for a fee.
 The American Society for Quality, for example, requires Black Belt applicants to pass a written exam and to provide a signed affidavit stating that they have completed two projects or one project combined with three years' practical experience in the body of knowledge.

 Tools and methods

 Within the individual phases of a DMAIC or DMADV project, Six Sigma uses many established quality-management tools that are also used outside Six Sigma.
-The following table shows an overview of the main methods used.
+The following list shows an overview of the main methods used.